kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 We will arrange the nodes as shown below.
 Click the "Anchor" button to set a Control node's anchor:
 ![Setting Anchor](img/ui_anchor.png)

-You can drag the nodes around manually, or for more precise placement, use the following settings:
+You can drag the nodes to place them manually, or for more precise placement, use the following settings:

 ##### ScoreLabel
 *   `Anchor`: "Center Top"